ansys/pyadditive/doc/source/getting_started/index.rst

 Starting a remote session
 -------------------------

-A remote session can be established by specifying the host name and port of the server.
+You can start a remote session by specifying the host name and port of the server.

 .. code:: pycon